Dreaming381/Latios-Framework-Documentation/Contributing.md

 Also, a huge help for future users is writing devlogs about your adventures with the Latios Framework.
 You can even showcase your progress in the Discord!
 We love it!

+If there is a particular feature that you want, build a sample project where the feature could easily be leveraged and share it with me.
+This gives me a concrete use case to develop the new feature against and ensure it works.
+Doing this cuts development time of the feature in half or more!